|

 and doing laps around the pool with “The Whale” who

+was the legendary Beach Inspector at Bondi.
 In the Winter I played Rugby League with the school

+and weekends with South Sydney Juniors.
 Mum had a job with Lee Gordon the famous

 US Promoter and we used to always get front row seats at The Sydney